(214) 390-7947 (Overseas Callers)

 Accommodation and Meal

 IFRE’s weekly program fees include your accommodations, all of your meals, and supervision by our in-country coordinators.
-Depending up on the flow of volunteers, you will be staying either in the bungalow or in a volunteer jungle house throughout the project.
+Depending on the flow of volunteers, you will be staying either in the bungalow or in a volunteer jungle house throughout the volunteer elephant conservation project in Sri Lanka.

-There are multiple bedrooms furnished with many single beds, bedding materials, fan and other necessary amenities.
+There are multiple bedrooms furnished with many single beds, bedding materials, a fan, and other necessary amenities.
 The bedrooms are shared with other volunteers of the same gender.
-Mosquito nets, clean linen and towels are provided.
+Mosquito nets, clean linen, and towels are provided.

 As a volunteer, you also get to use the clean and comfortable bathroom facilities.
 There are western style toilets with running tap water.
 There are also two refreshing outdoor showers.